How To Avoid Chocolate Overload This Easter

 - Start an Easter tradition of the Easter bunny leaving a book, or some pyjamas or slippers as a gift for your children.

 - Eat real eggs on Easter morning – a great start to the festivities and full of goodness for little tummies.

 - Try blowing eggs and decorating the egg shells (for slightly older children) or painting whole boiled eggs for younger kids.

 This article was brought to you by Little Learning School.
-LLS operate in 22 centres across Sydney and are set to launch in Melbourne in mid-2017.
-For more information about their fantastic centres, visit their website.
+LLS operate in 22 centres across Sydney.
+For more visit their website.